top banner

 Speaker Program

 In addition to talks given by invited speakers, the SBHD program includes contributed short talks selected from submitted abstracts and poster sessions.
 The Anne Heidenthal Prize for Fluorescence Research lecture is presented on June 9.
+Please note: the schedule is subject to change.

 Monday, June 8, 2026